palladian1/xv6-annotated/traps.md

 CPU timers will be synchronized, so we'll only update `ticks` using the first CPU to avoid those issues.

-If you read the last post then you'll be familiar with `lapiceoi()`; if you didn't (or you forgot), it tells the interrupt controller that we've read and acknowledged the current interrupt so it can clear it and get ready for more interrupts.
+If you read the post on interrupt controllers then you'll be familiar with `lapiceoi()`; if you didn't (or you forgot), it just tells the local interrupt controller that we've read and acknowledged the current interrupt so it can clear it and get ready for more interrupts.
 ```c
 void trap(struct trapframe *tf)
 {